Spatial Market Analysis with WebGIS

 - Where (at the ZIP code level) can I find an especially large number of online-savvy buyers for my products, broken down by product category?

-You can carry out the analysis directly in WebGIS and generate a report.
-At the same time, the data can of course be displayed on a map.
-If you assign a color to each quadrant, you can see at a glance where your Cash Cows and your “slow sellers” (Poor Dogs) are in your market.
+You can carry out the analysis directly in WIGeoWeb.
+You can see at a glance where your Cash Cows and your Poor Dogs are in your market.

 A wide variety of data flows into the values for performance and potential.
 Further fine tuning is possible by weighting: Play with the weighting and see how the points move in the matrix.
 This helps you plan measures and make strategic decisions.